ibrahimbio/SkillSchuleDevOps2/README.md

 ## Step 6: Essential Config Files

 - .dockerignore (use ``` touch .dockerignore ``` to create file).
-Copy and paste content below in created file
+ The file tells docker the files to ignore when building a container image.Copy and paste content below in created file:

 .dockerignore